KhalidAlnujaidi/Saudi-ChatGPT-Hackathon/README.md

 The avatar is for the most part powered by OpenAI's technology.
 It uses whisper and ChatGPT models to communicate.
 The text output of ChatGPT is then fed into a Text-to-Visual-Speech, that produces both psychical animation and a voice.

-Short 2:30 minutes live working demo of a Voice-to-voice convo with the avatar: https://youtu.be/a2JKVeLiWJk it was asked to act as a tour guide and talk a bit about Saudi Arabia and then NEOM.

-As a starting point and proof of concept, the avatars presented in the project are a product of movio.la studio, which is provided through an API as well as traditional transactional means.
-However, the goal of the project is to have a fixed set of in-house developed avatars.
-This approach will increase the quality of animation, while also reducing costs and improving computational efficiency and latency of responses.
+As a starting point and proof of concept, the avatars presented in the project pitch is a product of movio.la studio, which is provided through an API as well as traditional mean.
+However, <b>the goal of the project is to have a fixed set of in-house developed avatars.</b> This approach will increase the quality of animation, while also reducing costs and improving computational efficiency and latency of responses.

 To deliver this project, a small team of developers, proper resources, and a few months is what it is going to take.